 Step IV: Update the post

-Method 2: Adding editing and updating categories through the categories page
+Method 2: Adding editing and updating categories through the category page

 Step I: Go to Admin Dashboard-> Posts -> Categories